drupol/not-a-number.io/_posts/dev/2017-04-13-what-is-phpermutations.md

 The combination are: $$ [A, B] $$.

-When the element order does matter, it is a Permutation.
+When the element order does matter, it is a permutation.

-When the element order does not matter, it is a Combination.
+When the element order does not matter, it is a combination.

 If you have a group of 10 items, you'll have 3628800 permutations and 1 combination.